 1. I wonder if mogo agents get any sort of commissions?

 2. I also wonder how many of mogos customers have indeed gotten a personal loan at a rate of 5.9%.

-4. So if credit score alone is not the determining factor for interest rate charged, what are list of other factors used and how are they used?
+4. So if credit score alone is not the determining factor for the interest rate charged, what are the list of other factors used and how are they used?